 7. Your website takes a long time to load

 There’s a quick tip for you: go to GTMetrix and find out your website performance (by entering your URL).

 Now, a question for you: is your site taking more than 3 seconds to load?

 If yes, you need to give your #1 priority to optimize your site speed.
 Why?
-If your site takes more than 3 seconds to load, you’ll lose 40% of your website traffic.
-One of the biggest SEO mistakes most bloggers make is that they don’t focus on speeding up their site.
+If your site takes more than 3 seconds to load, you’re likely losing visitors.
+Studies have shown that 40% of visitors will leave a website if it takes longer than 3 seconds to load.